 - Non-cosmetic surgery

-In addition to these things, over-the-counter medication can be purchased with an HSA if they were prescribed by a doctor.
+In addition to these things, over-the-counter medication can be purchased with an HSA if they were prescribed by a company.

 While many health plans are managed and essentially “owned” by employers, an HSA is entirely yours.
 You open and manage it on your own.
 Your current employer may choose to make or match contributions, but the money then becomes yours.